Bezeq: History

-In 1998, Bezeq co-founded Yes, a direct-broadcast satellite provider, which began broadcasting in July 2000.

-In January 2012, Bezeq International Optical System was completed, a submarine telecommunication cable linking Tel Aviv and Bari in Italy.
-The system spans 2,300 km of cable, and extended terrestrially from Bari through Interoute's network to major European cities.

 In April 2012, Bezeq acquired full ownership of Walla!
 Communications, Israel's leading Internet portal, which has more than 2.5 million monthly unique users.
 In December 2020, Bezeq sold its 100% stake in Walla!
 Communications.

 Bezeq operates the B144 directory enquiries service.

 In February 2015, Bezeq acquired full ownership of Yes, Israel's leading television provider, for ₪680 million.